Spatial descriptive statistics: Ripley's K and L functions

-where dij is the Euclidean distance between the ith and jth points in a data set of n points, t is the search radius, λ is the average density of points (generally estimated as n/A, where A is the area of the region containing all points) and I is the indicator function (1 if its operand is true, 0 otherwise).
+where dij is the Euclidean distance between the ith and jth points in a data set of n points, t is the search radius, λ is the average density of points (generally estimated as n/A, where A is the area of the region containing all points) and I is the indicator function (i.e. 1 if its operand is true, 0 otherwise).
 In 2 dimensions, if the points are approximately homogeneous, $\widehat{K}(t)$ should be approximately equal to πt2.